Appointments

 A chaperone is a person who is present during a consultation between a healthcare professional and a patient who acts as a witness for both people during a medical examination or procedure.
 This safeguards both the patient and the clinician.

-All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.
-This chaperone will be a member of the practice staff as a family member or friend cannot act as a chaperone (however they may remain in the room with your permission).
+All patients are entitled to have a chaperone for any consultation, examination or procedure where they feel one is needed.
+This chaperone will be a member of the practice staff because a family member or friend cannot act as a chaperone (they may stay in the room with your consent).

-If you feel that you would prefer to have a chaperone present during your consultation, please inform your Doctor or Nurse who will be able to arrange this for you.
-Alternatively, you can request a chaperone when you book your appointment.
-Your Doctor or Nurse may also request a chaperone to be present during certain consultations.
+If you prefer to have a chaperone for an appointment, please let your Doctor or Nurse know who will be able to arrange this or you can ask for a chaperone when you book your appointment.
+Your Doctor or Nurse may also ask for a chaperone to be present during certain consultations.

 Click here to read our patient policy.